lzrvch/spikebench/README.md

-### pyspikelib is a spike train classification benchmark
+### spikebench is a spike train classification benchmark